gilesknap/gphotos-sync/README.rst

 Running with docker
 -------------------
+For some detailed notes on using docker see `bullybrooks.com`_.

 You can run the tool from the container using |docker|_.
 The container has 2 mount points:

 .. |docker| replace:: prebuilt Docker image